iphyer/CS744_FocousIngestOpt/README.md

 ### Task1

-Using ResetNet18 to build the cheap digest {Frame number, Catergory} pair result as the benchmark result.
+Using ResetNet18 to build the cheap digest **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}** pair result as the benchmark result.

 ### Task2

-Using ResetNet152 to build the expensive digest {Frame number, Catergory} pair result as the ground truth result.
+Using ResetNet152 to build the expensive digest **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}** pair result as the ground truth result.

 ### Task3

-Try to align some layers of ResetNet18 and ResetNet152 or ResetNet34 for simplicity to prove that two ResetNet can be assembled together to make {Frame number, Catergory} pair result.
+Try to align some layers of ResetNet18 and ResetNet152 or ResetNet34 for simplicity to prove that two ResetNet can be assembled together to make  **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}**  pair result.

 No Training of either ResetNet here.
 We only use the pre-trained weights.
 Compare this pre-trained alignment results with the benchmark.